rnibhriain/concurrent-programming/README.md

-# concurrent-programming
+# Concurrent Programming

-## All assignments for module CA670
+## All assignments for module: CA670

 ### Assignment One - Sleeping Barbers Problem